 They are suitable for tall machinery or other bulky goods that cannot be loaded through the container’s door.
 In the case of such cargo, with the help of a crane or rolling bridge, goods can be directly loaded into the container from the top.
 These containers are available in 40′ and 20′ and have lashing rings installed.
 These rings are attached to the upper and lower side rails and corner posts to secure the cargo.

 As the name suggests, tunnel containers have doors on both ends.
 It facilitates easy and quick loading and unloading of cargo.
 They are instrumental in shipping steel or other heavy metals as the open doors allow more space.

-Both ends of the container have a robust locking mechanism and weather tight seals to keep cargo protected during transit.
+Both ends of the shipping container have a robust locking mechanism and weather-tight seals to keep cargo protected during transit.